Graduateshotline

 There are colleges that do not explicitly state whether the GRE exam is a necessary requirement or if it has been waived off for other tests.
 These colleges often state GRE to be optional and leave it to the students to decide whether they should take the test or not.

 In this case, the best course of action is to attempt the test and provide the score report.
-But if the student has other exams to attend like the TOEFL or IELTS for visa procedures, the student can focus on the rest of the application rather than dividing their energy by preparing for all the competitive exams at once.
+But if the student has other exams to attend like the TOEFL or IELTS for visa procedures, the student can focus on the rest of the application rather than dividing their energy by preparing for all the exams at once.

 It should be understood that having a strong application along with the required GPA can provide the candidate with admission even if they do not attempt the exam.
 At the same time, being unable to score their best in the standardized tests and sending a bad score report can diminish their chances of getting admission.
 In short, candidates must play to their strengths and attempt only the exams they are confident they can clear with high scores and leave out the rest.